- This event has passed.

 Bus to Start

-A shuttle bus will take competitors to the start and from the finish.
+A shuttle bus will take competitors to the start.
 This will leave adjacent to event enquiries.
 It will take 10 minutes to drive to the drop-off.
 There is then a further 20 minute uphill walk to the start.

 Weather / Safety